Ways to Save for Your Disney Vacation

 Buy US Savings Bonds

-Personally I would never use this method because it doesn’t earn interest, but some people find it very helpful because you can’t spend Disney Dollars or Disney Gift Cards anywhere but Disney!
-You can also give your children Disney Dollars or Disney Gift Cards for birthdays and holidays, and ask relatives to do the same, so the kids will have their own spending money for the next Disney vacation.
+Personally we would never use this method because it doesn’t earn interest, but some people find it very helpful because you can’t spend Disney Gift Cards anywhere but Disney!
+You can also give your children Disney Gift Cards for birthdays and holidays, and ask relatives to do the same, so the kids will have their own spending money for the next Disney vacation.

 - Disney Gift Cards are also sold by many chain supermarkets, warehouse clubs and discount stores such as Target.
 Watch for special promotions on gift card purchases.

-- Once you have a Disney Gift Card, if you’d like to reload money onto it by phone, call Disneyland DelivEARS at 1-800-362-4533 and press “1″ to speak with a Merchandise Guest Services representative.
+- Once you have a Disney Gift Card, if you want to reload money onto it by phone, call Disneyland DelivEARS at 1-800-362-4533 and press “1” to speak with a Merchandise Guest Services representative.
 Thanks to Linda P for info.

 The Change Jar